Jameis Winston on being replaced by Tom Brady: ‘I guess that’s kudos to me’

-Winston’s reasoning appeared to be that since Brady is considered by many to be the greatest of all time, that means only a quarterback of the highest quality could be sufficient to push Winston out of his starting job in Tampa Bay.
+Winston’s reasoning appeared to be that because Brady is considered by many to be the greatest of all time, that means only a quarterback of the highest quality could be sufficient to push Winston out of his starting job with Tampa Bay.

 The episode unfolded during an appearance on Fox News to promote a toll-free hotline (844-TEST-COVID) for those with questions about the novel coronavirus.
 Discussing it along with his partner in the venture, Florida-based general surgeon Scott T. Kelley, Winston was eventually asked by host Ed Henry to comment on Brady and where he himself might play next.